com-lihaoyi/scalasql/reference.md

 *
     ```sql
-    SELECT SUM(purchase0.count) as res FROM purchase purchase0 WHERE ?
+    SELECT SUM(purchase0.count) AS res FROM purchase purchase0 WHERE ?
     ```